kalviumcommunity/k-fswd/README.md

 1. Open the 'server.js' file.
 2. Create a new route that will return a filtered JSON array based on the parameters passed in the URL.
-3. Extract the parameters from the URL using `req.params`.
+3. Extract the parameters from the URL using `req.query`.
 4. Filter the JSON array based on the parameters.
 5. Return the filtered JSON array to the client.